sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

    - Set up monitoring and alerting tools (e.g., Prometheus, Grafana) to proactively detect and respond to issues.
    - Created custom alerts and dashboards to track specific application metrics.

-## How trffic outside reach to pod ingress way?
+## How traffic outside reach to pod ingress way?
-In Kubernetes, traffic from outside the cluster reaches a Pod through the Ingress resource, which acts as an entry point or a traffic router for incoming requests.
-Here's how traffic from outside the cluster reaches a Pod through Ingress:
+In Kubernetes, external traffic typically reaches the pods through the Ingress resource.
+Here's a high-level overview of how external traffic is routed to pods using Ingress:

-1. **Ingress Controller**:
-   - An Ingress Controller is a component responsible for implementing the rules and configurations defined in Ingress resources.
-Examples of Ingress Controllers include Nginx Ingress Controller, Traefik, and HAProxy Ingress.
+1. **Ingress Controller**: An Ingress Controller is a component responsible for implementing the rules defined in the Ingress resource.
+Popular Ingress Controllers include Nginx Ingress Controller, Traefik, and HAProxy Ingress.
-   - You deploy and configure an Ingress Controller within your Kubernetes cluster.
-The Ingress Controller listens for incoming traffic and applies the routing rules defined in Ingress resources.

-2. **Ingress Resource**:
-   - An Ingress resource is a Kubernetes object that defines the rules for how external traffic should be routed to services within the cluster.
-It specifies things like hostnames, paths, and backend services.
+2. **Ingress Resource**: An Ingress resource is a Kubernetes object that defines rules and configuration for external access to services within the cluster.
+It specifies how incoming traffic should be routed to specific services and pods based on hostnames, paths, and other criteria.
-   - When you create an Ingress resource, you define the routing rules that determine how external requests should be directed to specific services or Pods.

-3. **DNS and Domain Configuration**:
-   - To route external traffic to a Kubernetes cluster, you typically set up DNS records (A or CNAME) that point to the IP address of the Ingress Controller's service or load balancer.
-This IP address should be accessible from outside the cluster.
+3. **DNS Configuration**: To route external traffic to your cluster, you need to configure DNS to point to the public IP address or domain associated with your Ingress Controller's service.
+This allows clients to resolve domain names to the IP address of your Ingress Controller.
-   - Additionally, you configure the DNS records with the hostnames or domain names defined in your Ingress resource.

-4. **Traffic Routing**:
-   - When a request arrives at the Ingress Controller's external endpoint (usually a load balancer or NodePort service), the Ingress Controller examines the incoming request's host and path.
-   - Based on the host and path specified in the Ingress resource, the Ingress Controller forwards the request to the appropriate backend service or Pod within the cluster.

-5. **Service and Pod Routing**:
-   - The backend service specified in the Ingress resource maps to one or more Kubernetes services.
+4. **Ingress Rules**: In your Ingress resource, you define rules that map incoming requests to specific Kubernetes services and pods.
+These rules specify the hostnames, paths, and the backend services to route traffic to.

+5. **Ingress Controller Processing**: The Ingress Controller continuously watches for changes in Ingress resources.
+When it detects a new or updated Ingress resource, it configures its own routing rules accordingly.

+6. **Traffic Routing**: Incoming traffic is directed to the appropriate backend service based on the rules defined in the Ingress.
+The Ingress Controller performs the necessary load balancing and routing to direct traffic to the correct pods.

-   - These services, in turn, route the traffic to the Pods associated with them.
-The Ingress Controller selects the appropriate service based on the routing rules.
+7. **Pods**: Finally, the traffic reaches the pods associated with the selected backend service.
+These pods can then handle the incoming requests based on the application logic.

-6. **Pod Handling the Request**:
-   - Finally, the selected service routes the request to one of the Pods it manages.
-The Pod then processes the request and sends a response back through the same route.

 ## What is Deplyment and service object in k8s?
 In Kubernetes (K8s), Deployment and Service are two fundamental objects used to manage and expose applications running in a cluster.
 They serve different purposes:

 **Deployment**:
-- A **Deployment** is a K8s resource that defines a desired state for your application, particularly how many instances (replicas) of your application should be running at any given time.
-- Deployments are responsible for ensuring that a specified number of Pod replicas are running and maintaining the desired state, even in the face of node failures or other disruptions.
-- When you update the configuration or container image of a Deployment, it performs rolling updates, ensuring that old Pods are replaced by new ones gradually, minimizing downtime.
-- Deployments are often used for stateless applications that can easily scale horizontally, such as web servers and microservices.
+A Deployment in Kubernetes is a resource that defines and manages the desired state of a set of identical pods.
+It allows you to declare how many replicas of a containerized application should run, and Kubernetes ensures that the specified number of pods are always running, replacing any failed ones and maintaining availability.
+Deployments enable easy updates and rollbacks of application versions by managing the rollout process and can be a fundamental building block for maintaining and scaling containerized applications.

 Here's a simple example of a Deployment manifest: